DoTheEvo/selfhosted-apps-docker/phpipam/readme.md

 IPAM is a universal term that stands for
 [IP Address Management](https://en.wikipedia.org/wiki/IP_address_management).<br>

-phpIPAM is open source tool fullfilling this purpose.
+phpIPAM is an open source tool fullfilling this purpose.
 Coded in php and using mariadb for database.

 My exposure to it is limited and at this moment